Mamuka Kikaleishvili: Biography

 Born in Tbilisi in 1960, he graduated from Tbilisi Theatre Institute (1981) and worked for Marjanishvili National Academic Drama Theatre until 1984.
 In 1984, he was employed by the Georgia Film studio.
 Throughout his career, Mamuka Kikaleishvili performed in leading and secondary roles in a number of films produced in USSR, Russia, Georgia, Azerbaijan, Ukraine, and Uzbekistan.
 At the 1988 international festival in Gabrovo, Bulgaria, he won a prize for the best comedy actor.
 In 1992, he made his debut as a director and co-directed Fallen Angel (Georgia) with Levon Uzunian.

 Later in his life, he worked for the Georgian Embassy in Moscow where he died in 2000.

+On the morning of April 26, 2000, Mamuka's wife called the emergency services to report her husband unconscious.
+The ambulance found the actor unconscious on his bed, with an empty box of sleeping pills next to him.
+Doctors at the Sklifosovsky Institute fought for his life for a week, but Mamuka died of a sleeping pill overdose on May 3, 2000, in Moscow, without regaining consciousness, less than three months before his 40th birthday.
+He is buried in Tbilisi, at the Vaki Cemetery.